biffmalibu/Extreme-Tic-Tac-Toe/pa3-starter/pa3-starter/README.md

 This will limit minimax search to a depth of 5.

 # Profiles
-The ExtremeTicTacToe implementation allows for the use of pre-specified profiles to use instead of enabling depth limiting or ab pruning manually.
-Choose between beginner, intermediate, and advanced. -a and -d parameters are ignored. use -p (profile)
+The ExtremeTicTacToe implementation allows for the use of pre-specified difficulty profiles to use instead of enabling depth limiting or ab pruning manually.
+Choose between beginner, intermediate, and advanced. -a and -d parameters are ignored.
+Use -p (profile)

     java -cp bin ExtremeTicTacToe -p advanced